ideeaslab/ideeaslab.github.io/positions.md

 ### Undergraduate research positions

-Several postions are available for undergraduate students who are interested in participating in challenging genome data science projects in various research areas in biology and drug discovery.
-The required skills are experience with data analysis programming languages such as R, Python and C++.
-Experience with open-source databases (MySQL/PostgreSQL) and web programming is also a plus.
+Several postions are available for undergraduate students who are interested in participating in challenging education data science projects in various research areas in engineering education.
+The required skills are experience with data analysis programming languages such as R and Python.
+Experience with statistical modeling, open-source databases, and web programming is also a plus.
-The minimum time commitment is 15-20h per week for a period of at least 18 months.
+The minimum time commitment is 5-10h per week for a period of at least 4 months.
 Full-time employment during the summer break is possible.
-To apply for these positions, please email your CV with a detailed outline of your computational skills to thomas.girke@ucr.edu.
+To apply for these positions, please email your CV with a detailed outline of your computational skills to akatz4@vt.edu.

 <!--